drandrewthomas/IRDuinoMIDICamera/README.md

 [https://www.adafruit.com/product/3538]

+The Arduino code uses the USB-MIDI library.
+In case you don't know, Arduino USB-MIDI only works on compatible devices.
+Basically, you need an Arduino with a USB-connected microcontroller.
+Any Arduino with an Atmel 32u4 chip should work: I used a Genuino Micro which did the job very well.

 ## Programming the Arduino camera

 Once you've built your camera, and tested it with some of the AdaFruit example code, you can upload the code in the Arduino ( [http://arduino.cc] ) folder in this repository.
 That's no different to uploading any other Arduino program, but remember to add the AdaFruit AMG8833 library to the Arduino IDE: you can find it at the above link.